ctrung/refcard/java-module-system.md

 module.addExports("javamodularity.export.atruntime", target);
 ```

-Adding a module export from another module is not possible by the java module system (no escalation).
+Adding a module export **from another module** is not possible by the java module system (no escalation).

 Four methods :
 - `addExports(String packageName, Module target)` : Expose previously nonexported packages to another module.
 - `addOpens(String packageName, Module target)`   : Opens a package for deep reflection to another module.
 - `addReads(Module other)`                        : Adds a reads relation from the current module to another module.
 - `addUses(Class<?> serviceType)`                 : Indicates that the current module wants to use additional service types with ServiceLoader.

+### Migration

+Classpath still cohabits with modulpath for non modularized applications and libraries.

+From Java 9+, classpath based apps will see messages like **WARNING: An illegal reflective access operation has occurred**.
+Options to customize this behaviour (can't suppress) :
+- --illegal-access=permit : only shows at the first access
+- --illegal-access=warn   : shows at each access
+- --illegal-access=debug  : add debug stacktraces
+- --illegal-access=deny   : forbids illegal access, default behaviour after JDK 17+

+**PS** : This only concerns old unencapsulated API before Java 9.
+New encapsulated API access are forbidden by default, whether on not on JDK 9~17.

+To (exceptionnaly) allow illegal accesses, use : `java --add-opens java.base/java.lang=ALL-UNNAMED` (ALL-UNAMED represents the classpath).